teamniteo/pyramid_mixpanel/README.md

 * [ ] configure background task to be scheduled
 * [ ] nicer error if dotted names are invalid
 * [ ] nicer error if user is not set
+* [ ] multisite support with making mixpanel.token a callable